Skip to content

 5. Try local spirit raki

-Albanian raki, also known as rakija, is a popular alcoholic beverage that is deeply ingrained in Albanian culture.
-It is a strong distilled spirit made from various fruits, including grapes, plums, and apricots.
+Albanian raki, also known as rakija, is a popular alcoholic beverage deeply ingrained in Albanian culture.
+It is a strong, distilled spirit from various fruits, including grapes, plums, and apricots.

 Albanian raki is traditionally served as a welcoming drink to guests in Albanian households, and it is often offered during festive occasions and celebrations.
-It is also a common drink to enjoy with friends and family during social gatherings or after a meal.
+It is also a common drink to enjoy with friends and family during social gatherings or after meals.

-The production of raki in Albania is a longstanding tradition that dates back centuries.
+Raki production in Albania is a centuries-old tradition.
 It is typically made in small batches by local producers using traditional methods passed down from generation to generation.

 You can taste it in several bars, restaurants, and even cafes.
 If your unique experience in Albania includes being an authentic local, then trying it out should be on your bucket list.